adriandiazlab/igraph_proyect/tutorial.md

   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--
   `bbox`                            The bounding box of the plot.
 This must be a tuple containing the desired width and height of the plot.
 The default plot is 600 pixels wide and 600 pixels high.
   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--
   `layout`                          The layout to be used.
-It can be an instance of `~layout.Layout`{.interpreted-text role="class"}, a list of tuples containing X-Y coordinates, or the name of a layout algorithm.
+It can be an instance of `~layout.Layout`, a list of tuples containing X-Y coordinates, or the name of a layout algorithm.
 The default is `auto`, which selects a layout algorithm automatically based on the size and connectedness of the graph.
   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--
   `margin`                          The top, right, bottom and left margins of the plot in pixels.
 This argument must be a list or tuple and its elements will be re-used if you specify a list or tuple with less than four elements.